sparrowstack/sparrow-starter/README.md

 ### Running Your First AI Agent

 #### Example Implementations
-Navigate to the [src/examples](./src/examples) directory where you will find examples of how to configure SparrowStack Agents with different models, system prompts, tool calling, and structured outputs.
+Navigate to the [src/examples](./src/examples) directory where you will find examples of how to configure Sparrow Agents with different models, system prompts, tool calling, and structured outputs.

 To run an example file locally simply run `bun src/examples/path/to/example.ts`.